 The health care safety net composes a patchwork of programs and providers that serve Californians with low incomes.
 This collection of current and past editions of Almanac reports about the state's health care safety net presents data on who is being served and how care is being provided.

 Medi-Cal is the foundation of California’s health care safety net and a major component of the state’s budget.
 The Medi-Cal Explained series provides an overview of the program, including the people it serves, the services it provides, and how it is organized, managed, and financed.

 Medi-Cal is the state’s health insurance program for low-income Californians, including 40% of all children, half of all people with disabilities, and more than a million seniors.
 This collection of current and past editions of Medi-Cal Facts and Figures presents data on enrollment, benefits, financing, and access and use.

 Medication-Assisted Treatment for Opioid Use Disorder

 Medication-assisted treatment (MAT) for opioid addiction combines medication with behavioral health services.
 It has been shown to not only save lives but also increase recovery rates.
 Still, today only 1 in 10 of those who need this treatment can access it.
 CHCF is working to increase the availability of MAT across the health care system.
 Here are some of our recent MAT resources.

 Proposed Changes to Public Charge Rule

-On October 10, 2018, the Department of Homeland Security published highly anticipated proposed changes to “public charge” rules that could disqualify many immigrants from gaining permanent residency in the US.
-A 60-day public comment period is underway.
-In this collection, CHCF highlights resources and emerging analysis of the potential impact that these proposed changes could have on access to health care.
+On October 10, 2018, the Department of Homeland Security (DHS) proposed changes to “public charge” rules that could disqualify many immigrants from gaining permanent residency in the US.
+A 60-day public comment period ended December 10.
+DHS is required to review and respond to the comments in the final rule, which has not been issued yet.
+This collection highlights the potential impact that the proposed changes could have on access to health care.